megabytesme/banman/README.md

 # Ban Manager
-A simple plugin for manually banning people and kicking them on your BeamMP server.
+Plugin for manually banning people and kicking them on your BeamMP server.
 Supports multiple servers with one file.

 #### Set up:
 To install just move the main.lua file into `Resources/Server/banman/`.
 Banlist and perms files need to be one directory up from where the BeamMP-server executable is located.